-- Residential real estate investments are properties such as houses, apartment buildings, townhouses, and vacation houses where a person or family pays you to live in the property.
+Residential structures are properties such as houses, apartment buildings, townhouses, and vacation houses where a person or family pays you to live in the property.
 The length of their stay is based upon the rental agreement, or the agreement they sign with you, known as the lease agreement.
 Most residential leases are on a twelve-month basis in the United States.

-- Retail real estate investments consist of shopping malls, strip malls, and other retail storefronts.
+Retail properties consist of shopping malls, strip malls, and other retail storefronts.
 In some cases, the landlord also receives a percentage of sales generated by the tenant store in addition to a base rent to incentivize them to keep the property in top-notch condition.

-- Mixed-use real estate investments are those that combine any of the above categories into a single project.
-I know of an investor in California who took several million dollars in savings and found a mid-size town in the Midwest.
+Mixed-use properties are those that combine any of the above categories into a single project.
+An investor in California who took several million dollars in savings and found a mid-size town in the Midwest.
 He approached a bank for financing and built a mixed-use three-story office building surrounded by retail shops.
 The bank, which lent him the money, took out a lease on the ground floor, generating significant rental income for the owner.
-The the other floors were leased to a health insurance company and other businesses.
-The surrounding shops were quickly leased by a Panera Bread, a membership gym, a quick service restaurant, an upscale retail shop, a virtual golf range, and a hair salon.
+The other floors were leased to a health insurance company and other businesses.
+The surrounding shops were quickly leased by a Panera Bread, a membership gym, a quick-service restaurant, an upscale retail shop, a virtual golf range, and a hair salon.
 Mixed-use real estate investments are popular for those with significant assets because they have a degree of built-in diversification, which is important for controlling risk.

 You can also get into more esoteric areas, such a tax lien certificates.
-Technically, lending money for real estate is also considered real estate investing, but I think it is more appropriate to consider this as a fixed income investment, just like a bond, because you generating your investment return by lending money in exchange for interest income.
+Technically, lending money for real estate is also considered real estate investing, it can be considered this as a fixed income investment, just like a bond, because you generating your investment return by lending money in exchange for interest income.
 You have no underlying stake in the appreciation or profitability of a property beyond that interest income and the return of your principal.